 1. Mindful Breathing

 Mindful breathing is a standard mindfulness exercise for anxiety and relaxation.
-Breathing techniques are adopted in many meditations practises for their ability to put us into a calm state of mind.
+Breathing techniques are adopted in many meditation practises for their ability to put us into a calm state of mind.

-Start by sitting comfortably where you will not be distracted for a few minutes.
+Start by sitting comfortably so that you will not be distracted for a few minutes.
 You can close your eyes if it helps you to calm down.

-• Notice how the rest of your whole body feel the calmer you get
+- Notice how the rest of your body feels the calmer you get

 Focusing on breathing has powerful grounding effects.
 Being the source of life, focusing on breathing can bring a natural focus on the thing we do the most that we never pay any attention to.
 Our mindfulness breathing technique helps us to feel alive and present as we feel the oxygen fill our lungs.